 Charles married Josephine (née Eichorn, 1895-1985) on September 4, 1919.
 They permanently settled in East Aurora, NY, at 432 Linden Avenue where they had resided since 1923 with their two sons, Carl (1920-2000) and William Robert Rohrbach (1921-2006).
 For two months in the summer of 1929, Charles and his family traveled to his homeland of Switzerland and toured the Klausen Pass in the Alps, visiting some of the most beautiful and historic scenes including the first three cantons (member states) to form the Swiss Confederation and the William Tell country.
 He made several sketches of the Lake Lucerne region which he intended to transfer onto canvas that following winter.

-One of the original members of the Paint and Varnish Club, East Aurora, NY (which later became the East Aurora Artists’ Club and finally known as the East Aurora Art Society) of which he was also president (1942); The Buffalo Society of Artists, Buffalo, NY (1925-44); Saturday Sketch Club, Spring Brook, NY; Guild of Allied Artists, Buffalo, NY; Arts Club of Buffalo, Buffalo, NY; Buffalo Chapter of the Society for Sanity in Art, Buffalo, NY; The Greater Buffalo Advertising Club, Buffalo, NY.
+Memberships/Associations: One of the original members of the Paint and Varnish Club, East Aurora, NY (which later became the East Aurora Artists’ Club and finally known as the East Aurora Art Society); The Buffalo Society of Artists, Buffalo, NY (1925-44); Saturday Sketch Club, Spring Brook, NY; Guild of Allied Artists, Buffalo, NY; Arts Club of Buffalo, Buffalo, NY; Buffalo Chapter of the Society for Sanity in Art, Buffalo, NY; The Greater Buffalo Advertising Club, Buffalo, NY.

 For additional information on this artist or for other examples of his works, please visit the AskArt link.